Alan Moore and Dave Gibbons

 Skills and abilities

-Silk Spectre has proven able to defend herself pretty well with unarmed combat skills.
-She practiced in a gym when training to be a masked hero; had gymnastic equipment in room and dumbbells so she could train almost continually, learning and sculpting herself into being a the smart, skilled and fit crime-fighter she aspired to be..
+Silk Spectre is a superb athlete and formidable hand-to-hand combatant.
+She practiced intensively in a gym while training to be a masked hero; she even had gymnastic equipment and dumbbells in her room so she could train almost continually, learning and sculpting herself into the smart, skilled and fit crime-fighter she aspired to be.